 There are five pools at Club Med Sandpiper Bay.
 There is the main pool, lap pool, quiet (adult) pool, “waterpark”, and “kids pool”.
 So, why the quotes on “waterpark” and “kids pool”?
 I will get to that in a minute.

-How to get a pool towel at Club Med Sandpiper Bay.
 This is not as easy as you would think.
 There are no towels available within the pool area.
 There is one spot to get towels in the back corner of the resort near the ping pong tables.
-You must first have a towel card for each towel.
+First, you must have a towel card for each towel.
 The front desk is supposed to give you these cards at check-in.
-We were not given them and had to go back to request them after asking someone how to get towels.
+Somehow, we were not given them and had to go back to request them after asking someone how to get towels.
 When you return your towel you will get your towel card back for the next time you need a towel.
 What a pain!

-Drinks at the Pool.
 Before heading to the resort we pictured ourselves sipping fancy drinks and smoothies by the pool.
 Isn’t that what most resorts are known for?
 At Club Med, there are no bars within the pool areas.
 You must leave the pool area and get drinks (in very small disposable plastic cups) from one of the bars or restaurants and carry them back to the pool area.
 There is no water available at the pool.
 They should at least put a cooler, jug, or something with drinking water in the pool areas.

 Our kids became bored pretty quickly with that pool.
 There were many lounge chairs available, but only about 7 cabana type lounge areas.
-There was hardly any shade at that pool.
-There were small umbrellas by the chairs, but they did not provide much shade.
-The pool deck was extremely hot.
+In addition, there was hardly any shade at that pool.
+Although there were small umbrellas by the chairs, they did not provide much shade.
+Also, the pool deck was extremely hot.
 We were surprised they did not choose a better heat-resistant material to use.
-Were were at the resort from June 8 – June 13, at the start of the summer season.
-We had a hard time finding two chairs together and were never able to score a cabana.
+We were at the resort from June 8 – June 13, at the start of the summer season.
+Usually, we had a hard time finding two chairs together and were never able to score a cabana.
 People would just leave their towels there unattended all day to save their spot.

-The lap pool has a few lanes for swimmers and a little room for recreation swimming.
+Next, this lap pool has a few lanes for swimmers and a little room for recreation swimming.
 This is the pool where the older kid’s club goes for aqua time.

-The quiet pool and hot tub is located on the other side of the resort from the kid’s area.
+On the other side of the resort from the kid’s area are the quiet pool and hot tub.
 Club Med proudly states this is an infinity pool.
 I am not so sure about that.
 I would say it is an attempt at an infinity pool.
 You do not get the feeling that it blends into the ocean, though it is still a nice pool area.
 We enjoyed spending our little amounts of alone time here while enjoying bay views and dipping our feet in the hot tub.
 The club claims that the adult pool has its own private bar.
 I would not really say that.
 The Infinity Bar is located across the sidewalk, outside the fencing perimeter of the pool.

-The Aqua Park / Waterpark at Club Med Sandpiper Bay is not what we expected.
-One the website, they wrote about a kids only pool for ages 4-10 and “your smiling kids in the waterpark…”.
+Unfortunately, we were disappointed with the waterpark at Club Med Florida.
+It was not what we expected.
+One the website, they wrote about a kids-only pool for ages 4-10 and “your smiling kids in the waterpark…”.
 We were very disappointed.
 My kids would not even enter this area.
 They thought it was way too babyish.
 Most of the waterpark had a depth of 6 inches.
-There was a water mushroom and a playground that looked like it was build for pre-schools, not a 9 year-old!
+There was a water mushroom and a playground that looked like it was built for pre-schools, not a 9-year-old!
 We mostly saw toddlers and their siblings playing in this pool area.

-The Kid’s Pool is what most people would call a baby pool.
+If you are looking for the baby pool, then you’ll want to head over to the kid’s pool.
+This pool is what most people would call a baby pool.
 It was small with a depth of maybe 12 inches.
 I don’t think I ever saw anyone in that pool.
 There was no shade and hardly any chairs around the pool.

 Restaurants and Bars at Sandpiper Bay Club Med – All Inclusive Food and Drinks Resort in the United States

 We only ate here once, the first morning we slept in and missed the breakfast at Marketplace.
 I would not call the menu gourmet.
 Basically, it has eggs, breakfast pastries, burgers, salads, sandwiches, fruit, and dessert.
 See the menu below.

-Marketplace Buffet Restaurant at Club Med is where we had most of our meals.
+Another option for dining, this is where we had most of our meals.
 It was very cafeteria like.
 It seemed like a step up from a college dorm cafeteria.
 There were tons of food and drink choices at each meal, but the food was mostly the same day-to-day.
 A few options changed at each meal.
 By the way, we never saw any dolphins or manatees (as suggested) while dining at the restaurant.

-Riverside Grill and BBQ is the reservation restaurant.
+For a fancier dining option, this is the reservation restaurant.
 Making reservations is strongly encouraged and a pain in the you-know-what.
 The only way to make a reservation for Riverside is to go inside the Marketplace during dining hours, speak to a host or manager, and have them make the reservation for you.
-In order to get the time we wanted (before 8:30pm) we had to make reservations two days ahead of time.
+In order to get the time we wanted (before 8:30 pm), we had to make reservations two days ahead of time.
 The food was no better than the food at the other restaurants.
-Many of the options on menu have an additional fee as well.
+Many of the options on the menu have an additional fee as well.
 Below you can see the fancy (lit up – yes, the menu lit up when opened) menu from Riverside.

 We went to the Infinity Bar a couple of times while visiting the adult pool.
-We don’t drink very much alcohol, so I cannot really comment on the quality or variety of the drinks.
+Since we don’t drink very much alcohol, so I cannot really comment on the quality or variety of the drinks.
 We drank many non-alcoholic daiquiris that varied in consistency and temperature.
 Our kids really liked the Shirley Temples.

 There are many options for sports and other activities at the resort, but keep in mind many of these are on a schedule are only available at certain times.
 Our kids took part in the Kids Club, Mini Club Med a few times.
 My husband and I were not able to do many of the activities as most of the time the kids were with us.
 We did get to try the Stand Up Paddle Boards.
 My son and I did Aqua Gym a few times.
 He loved that!
 You can check the daily schedule of events on the Club Med app.

-Mini Club Med Kids Club Review
+Mini Club Med Kids Club Club Med Sandpiper Bay Review

 My son went to the sailing activity twice.
 Each time the group was large – about 20 kids.
 Each sailboat held 4 kids, so it took a long time for each child to have their turn.
-There was not much to occupy the kids while they waited at the various activities.
+Then, there was not much to occupy the kids while they waited at the various activities.
 Some of the kids at sailing just floated around in the water in their life vests others bugged the GO about when it would be their turn.
 The second time my son went to sailing, he was not able to actually get on a boat.
 There was not enough time for all of the kids to have a turn.
-He waited 45 minutes for nothing.
+Therefore, he waited 45 minutes for nothing.

-My 7 year-old was not happy about being with the little kids.
-There is a big difference physically and socially between a 4 year-old and a 7 year-old.
+My 7-year-old was not happy about being with the little kids.
+There is a big difference physically and socially between a 4-year-old and a 7-year-old.